airbusgeo/playground-tagging/wind_turbines.md

 Wind turbines in the imagery should be identified with 3-points polygons.
 The polygon should be drawn with the following method:

-• Point 1 = top of the wind turbine \
+• Point 1=top of the wind turbine \
-• Point 2 = base of the wind turbine \
+• Point 2=base of the wind turbine \
-• Point 3 = top of the shadow
+• Point 3=top of the shadow

 <p align="center">